 If you’re traveling and facing unforeseen circumstances, you might be in luck if you carry a Chase credit card.

-Chase cards are known as some of the best travel cards, and it’s not only because of their high rewards rates and valuable perks.
+Chase cards are known as some of the best travel rewards credit cards, and it’s not only due to their high rewards rates and valuable perks.
 Chase offers significant protections to cardholders, including primary or secondary car rental insurance, trip cancellation coverage and more.

-In this guide, we’re going to take a look at travel insurance benefits offered with Chase credit cards to see what’s covered – and what isn’t.
+In this guide, we take a look at travel insurance benefits offered with Chase credit cards to see what’s covered and what isn’t.